crahulnaidu/Group-2/README.md

 # Group-2 Project

-This repository contains our work on pose detection,mapping and jont angle calculation using OpenPose.
+This repository contains our work on pose detection,mapping and joint angle calculation using OpenPose.

 ## Members
 - Person A – Pose Detection